isomerpages/govtech-corp/pages/AIBots.md

 <p><strong>Powered by GovTech</strong>
 </p>
 <p></p>
-<p>AiBots is a platform where government agencies can create customised Generative
+<p>AIBots is a platform where government agencies can create customised Generative
 AI chatbots.
 Agencies can add internal knowledge bases, configure the bots for their use cases, and share their bots with their teams - all under 15 minutes.</p>